MPP University of California, Berkeley

 She has also worked in both public interest and private legal practices.
 She has held various expert advisory roles.
 In 2020 Justine was appointed to the Australian Government's Modern Slavery Expert Advisory Group.
 Other appointments include the Australian Government's Multi-Stakeholder Advisory Group on Business and Human Rights (2017) and a the Australian Department of Foreign Affairs and Trade & Ausaid's Human Rights Grants Scheme Expert Panel (2009-2013) which provided practical financial support for small community-based projects to promote and protect human rights in developing countries.
 She was an advisory member of NSW Legal Aid's Human Rights Panel (2012-2017).
 Justine has given guest lectures at a number of universities including more recently Yale, NYU, Stanford, UC Berkeley, University of Geneva, Columbia University, City University Hong Kong and the University of Hong Kong.
-She has consulted to a range of organisations including UNICEF and the International Corporate Accountability Roundtable (ICAR).
+She has consulted to a range of organisations including UNICEF, UNDP, companies and NGOs.
 From 2006-2017 she was the Deputy Director of the Australian Human Rights Centre.
 She is a member of the Editorial Board of the Business and Human Rights Journal.

 UNSW Arc Postgraduate Outstanding Research Supervisor Award (2020)